whatwedo/dde/README.md

 ## Including custom command

-you can include custom command by adding them in the `commands/local/` directory.
+you can include custom commands by adding them in the `commands/local/` directory.
-To access the custome command the command must be prefixed with `local:` namespace.
+Custom commands must be prefixed with the `local:` namespace.

 ### Anatomy of a command